ton-blockchain/docs/docs/func/functions.md

 #### Inline specifier
 If function has `inline` specifier, its code is actually substituted in every place where the function is called.
 Needless to say that recursive calls of inlined function are impossible.
 #### Inline_ref specifier
-Code of a function with `inline_ref` specifier is putted into a separated cell and every time when the function is called a `CALLREF` command is executed by TVM.
+Code of a function with `inline_ref` specifier is put into a separated cell and every time when the function is called a `CALLREF` command is executed by TVM.
 So it's similar to `inline`, but because a cell can be reused in several places without duplicating it, it is almost always more efficient in code size to use `inline_ref` specifier instead of `inline` unless the function is called exactly once.
 Recursive calls of `inline_ref`'ed functions are still impossible, because there is no cyclic references in TVM cells.
 #### method_id
 Every function in TVM program has an internal integer id by which it can be called.
 Ordinary functions are usually numbered by subsequent integers starting from 1, but get-methods of the contract are numbered by crc16 hashes of their name. `method_id(<some_number>)` specifier allows to set id of a function to specified value, and `method_id` uses the default value `(crc16(<function_name>) & 0xffff) | 0x10000`.
 If a function has `method_id` specifier, then it can be called in lite-client or ton-explorer as a get-method by its name.